 Robert W. Iuliano was appointed the 15th president of Gettysburg College in 2019.
 He has dedicated nearly his entire professional life to higher education, most recently serving as Deputy to the President and Senior Vice President and General Counsel at Harvard University.

 Since joining the Gettysburg College community, Iuliano has prioritized delivering today’s students with A Consequential Education.
 He believes in the College’s capacity and unique responsibility to take up the “unfinished work” of building a better, more just world.
 Positioned at the intersection of a defining moment in American democracy, and embedded within a historic town consecrated by President Abraham Lincoln and his iconic address in 1863, Gettysburg College has an important role to play in changing the current climate of polarization.
-Iuliano’s vision assures that all Gettysburg students are the beneficiaries of a rigorous, residential liberal arts and sciences education and that they are equipped with the knowledge and values to grow into the engaged citizens and effective leaders our society needs.
+Iuliano’s vision ensures that all Gettysburg students are the beneficiaries of a rigorous, residential liberal arts and sciences education and that they are equipped with the knowledge and values to grow into the engaged citizens and effective leaders our society needs.

 Guided by a central commitment to diversity, inclusion, and belonging, Iuliano introduced Gettysburg College’s first comprehensive diversity infrastructure review, with aims of fostering a campus environment where every member of the College can be their authentic self and do their best work.